Research into the causes, prevention, and treatment of basal and squamous cell skin cancer is going on in many medical centers throughout the world.

-Squamous cell cancers that start in the genital region account for almost half of the deaths from this type of skin cancer.
-Many of these cancers are related to infection with certain types of human papilloma virus (HPV), which can be spread through sexual contact.
+Squamous cell cancers that start in the genital region account for a large proportion of the deaths from this type of skin cancer.
+Many of these cancers are related to infection with certain types of human papillomavirus (HPV), which can be spread through sexual contact.
 Limiting sexual partners and using safer sex practices such as wearing condoms may therefore help lower the risk of some of these cancers.

-In recent years, vaccines have become available to help protect against infection from some types of HPV.
-The main intent of the vaccines has been to reduce the risk of cervical cancer, but they may also lower the risk of other cancers related to HPV, including some squamous cell skin cancers.
+Vaccines are available to help protect against infection from some types of HPV that can cause certain cancers.
+The main intent of the vaccines has been to reduce the risk of cervical cancer, but they may also lower the risk of 5 other cancers related to HPV, including some squamous cell skin cancers.

 Chemoprevention is the use of drugs to reduce cancer risk.
-This is likely to be more useful for people at high risk of skin cancers, such as those with certain congenital conditions (basal cell nevus syndrome, xeroderma pigmentosum, etc.), a history of skin cancer, or those who have received organ transplants, rather than for people at average risk of skin cancer.
+This is likely to be more useful for people at high risk of skin cancers, such as those with certain congenital conditions (basal cell nevus syndrome, xeroderma pigmentosum, etc.), a history of skin cancer, or those with weakened immune systems (such as people who've had organ transplants), rather than for people at average risk of skin cancer.

 Some of the most widely studied drugs so far are the retinoids, which are drugs related to vitamin A. They have shown some promise in reducing the risk of squamous cell cancers, but they can have side effects, including possibly causing birth defects.
 For this reason they are not widely used at this time, except in some people at very high risk.
 Further studies of retinoids are under way.